dingmartin/HTCalculator/README.md

 <b>How to do:</b>

 The input data array should be in same format as one column in excel.
-Copy the column to the indicated box or create a .txt file (or other formats which can also be opened with .txt) of this column and then drag and drop the file in the input field.
-Set the division rule and then click Go.
+Copy and paste the column to the input box or create a .txt file (or other formats that can also be opened by notepad) of this column and drag and drop the file in the input field.
+Set the division rule and click Go.
 The result will show up and also be copied in the clipboard automatically, which you can paste back in the excel sheet.